 Update (24 Oct 2011): Finally found a decent video of the entire fight… it’s only 7 minutes long but amazing to watch:

-Unfortunately removed from YouTube in 2019, but we’ll look for another version to link here.
+Unfortunately removed from YouTube in 2019, but we’ll continue to look for another version to link here.

 Update (24 Jan 2012): While doing a bit of research in the Biblioteca Nacional, I stumbled across an interesting article from the Buenos Aires Herald in Oct 1937.
 After retiring from boxing, Firpo got into ranching & raising livestock… apparently not all of his business dealings were exactly legal: